 CR981 Delete qualifiers QOVE and QREC

-A new MP is required for the usage of QINS in DVOP/PRIO events when no rights are distributed as in this case the usage could be ambiguous.Decision: The GMP1 SG to come up with a proposal for the December 8 conference call.
+A new MP is required for the usage of QINS in DVOP/PRIO events when no rights are distributed as in this case the usage could be ambiguous.

+Comments received from FR via email

+Potential vote against this CR also.
+In addition to PRIO and DVOP Corporate Events, we also see an issue on EXWA and CONV.
+The use of QINS only when it will be applied to new securities will be not enough if we are not allowed to transmit the underlying securities.

+Example : client 1 with 17 underlying securities and client 2 with 18 underlying securities.
+Ratio 1/10

+Total required : QREC = 2 new securities even if the QINS is 35

+We consider that management of fractions in the different flows between CSD / Participants and Participants / Clients will be very difficult and will generate confusion or additional manual reporting (excel spreadsheets, emails, …).
+New discussions have been launched with Euroclear France which had already implemented messages with QREC for the Harmonization project.

+Decision: The GMP1 SG to come up with a proposal for the December 8 conference call.

 Action: Véronique to make a proposal for a MP.